NVlabs/MambaVision/README.md

 4. How were the throughput and FLOPs calculated for each model ?

 Please see this [snippet](https://github.com/NVlabs/MambaVision/blob/main/mambavision/throughput_measure.py) for throughput and FLOPs measurement.
-Result may vary depending on the hardware.
+Results may vary depending on the hardware.

 ## Citation